 More than 59% of our claims payments during the three years ended December 31, 2013 related to medical care for injured workers.
 The utilization and cost of medical services in the future is a significant source of uncertainty in the establishment of loss reserves for workers' compensation.
-Our loss reserves are established based on reviewing the results of actuarial methods, some of which do not contain explicit medical claim cost inflation rates; however, because medical care may be provided to an injured worker over many years, and in some cases decades, the pace of medical claim cost inflation has a significant impact on our ultimate claim payments.
-For example, if the rate of medical claim cost inflation increases by 1% above the inflation rate that is implicitly included in the loss reserves at December 31, 2013, we estimate that future medical costs over the lifetime of current claims would increase by approximately \$95 million on a net-of-reinsurance basis.
+Our loss reserves are established based on reviewing the results of actuarial methods, some of which do not contain explicit medical claim cost inflation rates; however, because medical claim cost inflation has a significant impact on our ultimate claim payments.
+For example, if the rate of medical claim cost inflation rate that is implicitly included in the loss reserves at

+December 31, 2013, we estimate that future medical costs over the lifetime of current claims would increase by approximately \$95 million on a net-of-reinsurance basis.